najamoe/SimonGame/README.md

 **Repeating the Sequence:** When the "GO" button lights up, it's your turn to repeat the sequence.
 Press the colors in the same order you saw them.

+**Strict mode:** If you want to increase difficulty, enable STRICT, this will end the game if you make an error If STRICT mode is not enabled, you will see a "NO" in the count display, and the sequence will run again, giving you another try

 **Advancing Difficulty:** If you accurately repeat the sequence, the game will add another color to the sequence, making it longer and more challenging.

 **Continuing the Game:** The "GO" button will light up again, signaling you to repeat the extended sequence.
 Keep repeating and adding colors as you succeed.